shaiss/agapi/docs/content-studios-tracker-updated.md

 - `getLabCircles`: Get all circles associated with a lab
 - `removeCircleFromLab`: Remove a circle from a lab
 - `updateLabCircleRole`: Change a circle's role in a lab
+- `getCircleLabs`: Get all labs where a particular circle is included

 ### Implemented API Endpoints
 - `GET /api/labs`: Get all labs for a user